 - Known for excellent snorkeling thanks to the warm waters.
 At sites such as Punta Vicente Roca, divers can swim with penguins and huge shoals of tropical fish.

-- Deep surges may make wet landings difficult at visitor sites such as Puerto Egas, Gardner Bay and Barolome.
+- Deep surges may make wet landings difficult at visitor sites such as Puerto Egas, Gardner Bay, and Bartolome.

-- The Galapagos albatross arrives to Española in enormous quantities.
+- The Galapagos albatross arrives in Española in enormous quantities.
 The mating season begins.

 - Giant tortoise hatching season ends.